-Promises to transfer distinct goods or services other than insurance contract services (paragraph 12)
+Promises to transfer distinct goods or noninsurance services (paragraph 12)

-- B33 Paragraph 12 requires an entity to separate from an insurance contract a promise to transfer distinct goods or services other than insurance contract services to a policyholder.
-For the purpose of separation, an entity shall not consider activities that an entity must undertake to fulfil a contract unless the entity transfers a good or service other than insurance contract services to the policyholder as those activities occur.
-For example, an entity may need to perform various administrative tasks to set up a contract.
-The performance of those tasks does not transfer a service to the policyholder as the tasks are performed. - B34 A good or service other than an insurance contract service promised to a policyholder is distinct if the policyholder can benefit from the good or service either on its own or together with other resources readily available to the policyholder.
-Readily available resources are goods or services that are sold separately (by the entity or by another entity), or resources that the policyholder has already got (from the entity or from other transactions or events). - B35 A good or service other than an insurance contract service that is promised to the policyholder is not distinct if: - (a) the cash flows and risks associated with the good or service are highly interrelated with the cash flows and risks associated with the insurance components in the contract; and - (b) the entity provides a significant service in integrating the good or service with the insurance components.
+B33 Paragraph 12 requires an entity to separate from an insurance contract a promise to transfer distinct goods or non-insurance services to a policyholder.
+For the purpose of separation, an entity shall not consider activities that an entity must undertake to fulfil a contract unless the entity transfers a good or service to the policyholder as those activities occur.
+For example, an entity may need to perform various

+- administrative tasks to set up a contract.
+The performance of those tasks does not transfer a service to the policyholder as the tasks are performed. - B34 A good or non-insurance service promised to a policyholder is distinct if the policyholder can benefit from the good or service either on its own or together with other resources readily available to the policyholder.
+Readily available resources are goods or services that are sold separately (by the entity or by another entity), or resources that the policyholder has already got (from the entity or from other transactions or events). - B35 A good or non-insurance service that is promised to the policyholder is not distinct if: - (a) the cash flows and risks associated with the good or service are highly interrelated with the cash flows and risks associated with the insurance components in the contract; and - (b) the entity provides a significant service in integrating the good or non-insurance service with the insurance components.